 Here is some context to keep you in the know:

-- Massage guns have evolved significantly since the first models were unveiled around 2017 and 2018.
+Massage guns have evolved significantly since the first models were unveiled around 2017 and 2018.
 So much so that models that came along in 2019 feel a little outdated in today’s market.

-- Things have changed since then, with new models that have better ergonomics and longer amplitudes—the distance traveled by the massage gun head as it percusses.
-The earlier devices had 9-11mm amplitudes that offered vibrational therapy.
-Enter 2022, and we now have devices with 12-16mm amplitudes.
-Stall force—the pressure it takes to stall the motor of a device—also significantly increased.
-This means that there are more percussive devices today.
+Things have changed since then, with new models that have better ergonomics and longer amplitudes (the distance traveled by the massage gun head as it percusses).
+The earlier devices had amplitudes ranging from 9 to 11mm, offering vibrational therapy.
+Enter 2022, and we now have devices with amplitudes of 12-16mm.

 Based on our hands-on comparisons, we often find non-equine massage guns to offer better value.
 They are not only outdated in terms of their performance features, but they are also quite expensive.
-This is rather ironic, to be honest.
-It means you could actually be overpaying for a massage gun that would normally cost much less.

 Check out our non-equine brand devices below.

-Best Horse Massage Gun from Equine Dedicated Brand
+Best Massage Gun for Horses: Equine-Dedicated Brand

-Brandenburg Equine – Our Top Pick
+Brandenburg Equine Massage Gun – Our Top Pick

-In terms of performance, you can expect 10-11mm of amplitude and about 30 lbs of stall force.
+In terms of performance, you can expect 10-11mm of amplitude and about 30 lbsof stall force.
 The amplitude may be vibrational, but you can apply a bit of pressure with that stall force.

-I needed 20 speeds in this because even though the horse is a large animal and tend to have bigger muscles they are a animal of flight.
 I wanted the different speeds so they could be slowly adjusted to suit each horse.
 As I was targeting the lay person who may not always have horse sense I had to put in the different speeds.

 Troy Brandenburg